BlockchainCommons/lethekit/README.md

 * The [Lethekit Installation Instructions](doc/installation.md) show how to install LetheKit in your Arduino development environment.
 * The [Seedtool Installation Instructions](seedtool/doc/build.md) show to install Seedtool on your *LetheKit* using the Arduino IDE.
-* The [Seedtool Application Instuctions](seedtool/README.md) describe how to generate and recover [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallet master seeds in [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and [SLIP-39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) formats.
+* The [Seedtool Application Instuctions](seedtool/README.md) describe how to generate and recover [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallet master seeds in [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and [SSKR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md) formats.

 ## Status - Late Alpha

 *LetheKit* is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

-### Known Issues

-#### ⚠️ Warning: Lack of Round-trip Compatibility between BIP-39 and SLIP-39
+### ⚠️ Warning: Lack of Round-trip Compatibility between BIP-39 and SLIP-39

 At first glance, BIP-39 and SLIP-39 both appear to be means of converting a binary seed to a set of backup words and back.
 You might assume you could simply convert a BIP-39 backup to a binary seed, from that binary seed to SLIP-39, and then use the SLIP-39 backup to recover the same wallet as the original BIP-39 backup, but this is **NOT** the case.
 This is because the SLIP-39 algorithm that SatoshiLabs uses in their Trezor wallet does not derive the master secret in the same way as their BIP-39 algorithm does.

-Currently Blockchain Commons is investigating an alternative to SLIP-39 that allows round-trips with BIP-39.
+Currently Blockchain Commons and LetheKit implement an alternative to SLIP-39, called [Shamir Secret Key Recovery](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md) (**SSKR**), that allows round-trips with BIP-39.
 We want to ensure that the same seed will result in the same derived keys using either BIP-39 or our alternative approach.

 As SLIP-39 is not round-trip compatible with BIP-39, and SLIP-39 is under the control of SatoshiLabs and does not appear to be a fully community-controlled standard, Blockchain Commons is no longer endorsing SLIP-39.